jonathan-stone/tipster-app/README.md

 ## Notes

+### Challenges
+* Rounding: When converting the mood slider value (a double) to percentages (17%/22% etc.), the results didn't land exactly on a whole percentage value.
+Rounding off for displaying the percent value was straightforward string formatting, but then the Tip amount would not match the displayed percentage; instead of 17%, the calculated percent value would be something like 17.124%.
+Solved by rounding the percent down to two decimal places, to match what is displayed in the UI.
+* Keyboard not coming back: With the code to automatically show the keyboard in the initial viewcontroller, after switching to the settings view, the keyboard would disappear when returning to the initial view.
+Solved by closing the keyboard before moving to the settings screen.
-Tipster was coded as a quick prototype, so it lacks certain maintainability aspects.
+* Tipster was coded as a quick prototype, so it lacks certain maintainability aspects.
 Were this a production app, here are some things I'd be keen to do:

     * Test-driven development: Test-first coding so that all code is tested all the time.
     * Better encapsulation: I'd make TipPercentChooser into a component/control instead of a set of static functions.
     * Better encapsulation: I'd separate the tip calculator code from the page nav code more completely.
     * UI: I'd sure make it look a lot nicer.
     * Responsiveness: This thing only works on one screen size.
     * UX: The mood slider can result in the same percentages appearing twice (e.g. 2%, 2%, 3%).
 Instead of a scale, I'd use predefined sets of percentages for a fixed number of "moods" or personality types (judmental, forgiving, ???).
     * Bill splitter: support for number of people among which to divide up the bill.
     * Venmo Connectivity: I'd like to hook into Venmo to start a payment right from Tipster.

 ## License